 These tokens are a type of cryptocurrency that exists within a network.
 These tokens can be used to pay for services, redeem rewards, and pay network costs, among other things.
 These tokens do not distribute dividends or give up ownership interest.
 For instance, Filecoin is a utility token used to purchase network storage space; Chainlink offers an enhanced blockchain ecosystem and an incentive arrangement to users via a link.
 XRP is a token that; leverages Defi to facilitate highly liquid trades between various fiat currencies.
 Theta uses a peer-to-peer network to deliver high-quality video streaming services worldwide.

-Governance tokens issue investors and holders leverage in a project contributing to the overall decentralisation of the project.
+Governance tokens issue investors and holders leverage in a project, contributing to the overall decentralization of it.
 Token owners use the protocol and own it.
-Decisions are not made through a centralized hierarchy, but a community votes together on significant platform changes.
+Decisions are not made through a centralized hierarchy, but a community that votes together on significant platform changes.
 The tokens exist as part of a Decentralised Authority Organisation (DAO), and users abide by rules written into the code of a network via smart contracts.
 The number of investors in a project is proportional to the size of their investor.
-For instance, Maker (MKR) allows investors to vote on various Defi protocols on the Maker DAO platform.
+For instance, Maker (MKR) allows investors to vote on various DeFi protocols on the Maker DAO platform.

 This type of Altcoin exists within the game system or a network of games.
 Users who play the game can earn crypto as a native token.
 Thus, it can be used to make in-game purchases, for instance, game-inspired NFTs or trades into the broader crypto market.
 Popular play to earn altcoins include AXS, SAND, MANA, and GALA.